Holder wants higher value placed on wickets after ODI defeat

-Holder wants higher value placed on wickets after ODI defeatSunday, February 06, 2022
+Holder wants higher value placed on wickets after ODI defeatTuesday, February 08, 2022

 |

-AHMEDABAD, India [CMC] — Former West Indies captain Jason Holder is urging regional batsmen to “dig deeper” and place a higher value on their wickets, after another feeble performance sent them crashing to a six-wicket defeat in the opening One-Day International against India on Sunday.
+A HMEDABAD, India (CMC) – Jason Holder has urged West Indies' batsmen especially to “dig deeper” and place a higher value on their wickets, after another feeble performance sent them to a six-wicket defeat in the opening One-Day International against India on Sunday.

-The 30-year-old was the only one to shine with 57 as West Indies, sent in at the Narendra Modi Stadium, slumped to 176 all out in the 44th over.
+The 30-year-old former Test captain was the only one to shine with 57 as West Indies, sent in at the Narendra Modi Stadium, slumped to 176 all out in the 44th over.

-READ: Inept batting sees West Indies thrashed by India in ODI opener

-Fabian Allen chipped in with 29 at number nine but no other batsman passed 20 as the Caribbean side’s batting woes continued from the three-match series against Ireland in Jamaica last month.
+Fabian Allen chipped in with 29 at number nine but no other batsman passed 20 as the Caribbean side's batting struggles continued from the three-match series against Ireland in Jamaica last month.

 “We've got to put a bigger price on our wicket.
 [There were] too many soft dismissals in the innings today,” said Holder.